kneoloch/Wind-Waker-GC-Coop-Multiplayer-Guide/README.md

 **Make sure all players have the same ROM version.
 Keep all files and configs consistent.**

 Download the latest **development version** of [Dolphin](https://dolphin-emu.org/download/).
+(Currently using: Dolphin 2409-37)

-Open your Dolphin application (currently using: dolphin-master-2409-37-x64) and locate your iso file to open up in Dolphin.
+Open your Dolphin application and locate your iso file to open up in Dolphin.

 Extract the iso disc contents by:
 - Right clicking on The Wind Waker iso on the game list that appears in Dolphin.